noobiept-other/blog_example/readme.md

         url( r'^post/(?P<slug>[-\w]+)$', views.showPost, name= 'showPost' ),
     ]

-The url will contain a post slug to identify it.
+The url will contain a post's slug to identify it.
 We're also giving names to the urls, so its easier to reference it in templates, as we'll see below.

 ## blog/views.py ##